JuneJLim/Tutorial-text-mining-with-python/README.md

 1. Download Anaconda

-If you do not have Anaconda on your computer, please download it from [here](https://www.anaconda.com/products/individual).
+If you do not have Anaconda on your computer, please download it from [here](https://www.anaconda.com/products/individual) (Scroll down to see the download links).

 2. Download files for tutorial